PonomarjovsVladimirs/ticket-service/README.md

-Springboot application that returns draft ticket prices for a bus trip
+Springboot application that returns draft ticket prices for a bus trip.
+This app is not a part of a real system.
+Underlying services are mocked.

 0- Prerequisites
 ```